 For help adding someone as a Shared User, please click here.

 If you are having issues with your device or video recordings, you can request assistance from Ring community support agents.
 Depending on the issue, they may request permission from you to view your video recordings in connection with troubleshooting the issues.
 You choose whether to provide Ring with limited, short-term access to view your video recordings, solely to troubleshoot the issues.
 These video recordings are not viewed, shared, or used by Ring for any other purpose.

 A small number of video recordings are viewed by our research and development team to improve Ring’s products, services and technology.
 These video recordings are either from customers who have made them publicly available (by posting them on the Neighbors* App or otherwise on the Internet), or from customers, team members and their friends and family who have given us explicit permission to use them for this purpose (which they may revoke at any time).

-No. Unless you provide us with explicit permission as described in the FAQs above, Ring team members, similar to other members of the general public, can only view the video recordings that you have elected to make publicly available by posting them on the Neighbors App* (or otherwise on the Internet).
+No. Ring team members, similar to other members of the general public, can only view the video recordings that you have elected to make publicly available by posting them on the Neighbors* App (or otherwise on the Internet).

 No. Ring team members cannot activate and view live streams from your Ring device.

 Take a more detailed look at our privacy notice by clicking here.